Action 52

-Action 52 is an unlicensed, multicart video game compilation developed by Active Enterprises for the Nintendo Entertainment System, and by FarSight Technologies for the Sega Genesis.
-The NES version was released in 1991, followed by the Genesis version in 1993.
+Action 52 is an unlicensed multicart video game compilation developed by Active Enterprises for the Nintendo Entertainment System and by FarSight Technologies for the Sega Genesis.
+The NES version was released in 1992, followed by the Genesis version in 1993.
 The multicart consists of 52 games in a variety of genres, mostly scrolling shooters and platformers.
-The "featured" game is The Cheetahmen, which was part of Active's attempt to create a franchise similar to the Teenage Mutant Ninja Turtles.
-Active Enterprises was legally incorporated in the Bahamas, but the offices and development were located in Miami, Florida while the company's product warehousing was located in Orlando, Florida.
+The "featured" game is The Cheetahmen, which was part of Active's failed attempt to create a franchise similar to the Teenage Mutant Ninja Turtles.